DanielJDufour/pixel-utils/README.md

 > Utility Functions for Pixels

 ## features
-- immutable and immutable options
 - no data values
+- optional mutability for fast memory-preserving operations
 - optimized for speed
 - range flipping
 - simple conversion between RGB and RGBA